PerlaGCastillo/sass/README.md

 # Web Design Sample

-This project is a client-facing website designed and implemented as a portfolio sample.
+desThis project demonstrates a CMS-friendly SaaS landing page designed in Figma and implemented using HTML and CSS.

 ## Goals
 - Clear structure and hierarchy